How to Survive Today’s Market

 A writer friend alerted me to an article recently, 10 Awful Truths About Book Publishing.
 Go ahead and read it – we’ll wait.
-Okay, if you know anything about my writing, you know I won’t leave you in a sad place, so read on.
+Okay, if you know anything about my books, you know I won’t leave you in a sad place, so read on.
 A bit discouraging?
 I’d say yes, and no. Would we all…

 This is about writing, but also about life.
 Everyone has a process on how they write – and in an informal survey of many writers I’ve met over the years, your process is usually the hardest possible.
 Hey, don’t blame me, it’s science.
 Mine, for example.
 I’m a see-it-to-believe-it kinda gal.
 I tend not to…